 Saivishnu Tulugu

-Saivishnu is a first-year member of the Youth Board.
+Saivishnu is a second-year member of the Youth Board.
 He is in his second year at the University of California, Irvine, intending to major in Public Health and minor in Chicano/Latino studies.
 He is passionate about health and social justice and the importance of addressing structural barriers to health in underserved communities.
 In high school, he co-founded Break the Outbreak Inc to address the PPE shortage in his community and provide essential protection equipment to small businesses and vulnerable individuals.
 At UC Irvine, Saivishnu is involved with organizations such as The Free Clinic Project and Fresh Basic Needs Hub, to put his passion for community service and health justice into tangible change within his community.
 He is also involved with clinical research at the Akbari Lab studying neurological recovery in post-cardiac arrest rat models to better understand the implications of global ischemia.
 After graduating, Saivishnu hopes to attend medical school and pursue a career in interventional cardiology, to bridge his interests in patient care, public health, and research.

 Meet Our Youth Engagement Associate